Bluesoul02/AI_demonstration/README.md

 - You should not be able to select the same waypoint multiple times (but if you manage to it could end up crashing).
 - For circuit when the pawn reach the last selected waypoint, the pawn will follow the same path backward.

-The link between the waypoints is currently only visible in editor mode.

 Left Click is used to select the waypoints for all the above.

 ### Known bugs: